Nvreformat/ese-pedidos/README.md

 # Ese Pedidos

 ##### DISCLAIMER: This project was meant to go live in my city, as there's nothing similar there.
 Due to personal issues I was unable to do this.
-Therefore, I decided to upload it to GitHub so it wouldn't go to waste.
-It is NOT intended to be a general purpose solution, it was something that made sense under a very specific context.
+Therefore I decided to upload it to GitHub so it wouldn't go to waste.
+It is NOT intended to be a general purpose solution, it was something that made sense under a very specific context (a small city).

 This project is meant to facilitate ordering food from restaurants.
 Instead of calling or texting a specific number for ordering food you have an app with a list of restaurants to choose from.

+### This has some advantages:
+* You don't need to have many numbers in your agenda to call, instead you have a list with all the restaurants
+* Yo

 # How would it work?